kkumar495/ThunderNanoServices/Dictionary/doc/DictionaryPlugin.md

 <a name="head.Curl_Commands"></a>
 # Curl Commands to get/Set values

-Curl Commands to get and et values in Dictionary Plugin **To Set**
+Curl Commands to get and set values in Dictionary Plugin

+**To Set**

 ```json